magicmark/blog.larah.me/content/blog/write-explicit-type-guards/index.md

 ### Takeaway

 - remember that `undefined !== null`.
 90% of the time you’ll want to guard against both values.
-- even better is to explicitly check for the type you want, vs checking for types you _don't_ want!
+- even better is to explicitly check for the type you _do_ want, vs checking for types you _don't_ want.

 ### Reference